oscarchung-lab/D2AF/README.md

 - statsmodels

 [ORCA](https://orcaforum.kofo.mpg.de/):
-- ORCA 5 (method info of orca should writen in the method line of gjf file) see example in \Applications\reverse Cope elimination\CCSD\4F-reactant.gjf *\#* + **orca method** + *geom=connectivity*
+- ORCA 5 (method info of orca should be written in the method line of gjf file) see example in \Applications\reverse Cope elimination\CCSD\4F-reactant.gjf *\#* + **orca method** + *geom=connectivity*
 ```
     # DLPNO-CCSD(T) cc-pVTZ cc-pVTZ/C RIJDX geom=connectivity
 ```
-need define **$ORCA_BIN** in the environment variable (where executable **orca** file installed) e.g.
+You need to define **$ORCA_BIN** in the environment variable (where executable **orca** file installed) e.g.
  ```
     export $ORCA_BIN=/home/username/orca_5.0.0_linux_x86-64/bin
  ```

 Quantum Chemical (QC) calculation packages:
 - Gaussian: Gaussian03,09,16
-- xTB: xTB-python
+- xTB: xTB-python (not support "calculator=nocalc")
-- ANI: torchani
+- ANI: torchani  (not support "calculator=nocalc")
-- Mlatom: AIQM1
+- Mlatom: AIQM1 (not support "calculator=nocalc")
+- Any codes are possible through generating their corresponding QC input files from our generated XYZ files for each fragment, running them and extracting energy (in a.u.) by users' script(s) (using "calculator=nocalc" in the D2AF input; see below)

 #### Usage
 *Optional: to generate suggestive fragmentation list for **M1 or M3***

-    autofragment.py coord
+    autofragment coord

 where coord is any xyz file or Gaussian gjf file with/without connectivity.
-It will generate a new gjf file with connectivity, fraglist for **M1** as well as a new D2AF template input file@ (users can modify).
+It will generate a new gjf file with connectivity, fraglist for **M1** as well as a new D2AF template input file (users can modify).
 No need for **M2**

 **To run all proccess: fragmentation, calculations via our calls, and analysis**

-    D2AF -inp input.inp
+    D2AF -inp ABC.inp > ABC.dat

-The "-inp input.inp" is recommended

-*To run fragmentation only; run/call quantum chemistry calculations (setting "calculator=nocalc" in D2AF input.inp) by users*
+*To run fragmentation only; run/call quantum chemistry calculations (setting "calculator=nocalc" in the D2AF input file) by users*

-1. Generate fragments, which are written to **\tmpdir** folder (xyz files with charge and multiplicity in the second line)
+1. Generate fragments, which are then written in **\tmpdir** folder (xyz files with charge and multiplicity in the second line)
 ```
-    D2AF -inp input.inp
+    D2AF -inp ABC.inp  > ABC.dat
 ```

-2. Run QC calculations and extract the energies by users (a) *run the calculations by users (fragments in **xxx_i.xyz** files generated in the **\tmpdir** folder)* (b) *extract the energies to **xxx_i.log** (in a.u. unit; 1 line) for each structure in the **\tmpdir** folder*
+2. Run QC calculations and extract the energies by users (e.g. running jobs in different machine or a way to use specific QC codes users want).
+(a) *run the calculations by users (fragments in **xxx_i.xyz** files generated in the **\tmpdir** folder)* (b) *extract the energies to **xxx_i.log** (in a.u. unit; 1st line) for each structure in the **\tmpdir** folder*

-3. Run D2AF again to do analysis
+3. Run D2AF again to do analysis only, after the QC results are extracted in the above step 2 by users (**setting "calculator=nocalc" in the D2AF input file**)
 ```
-    D2AF -inp input.inp  # with calculator=nocalc
+    D2AF -inp ABC.inp  > ABC_anal.dat
 ```